Johannes Kepler University Linz: Faculty of Social Sciences, Economics and Business (SoWi)

 The Faculty of Social Sciences, Economics and Business is the oldest and largest faculty in terms of students and graduates.
 The faculty consists of 32 institutes and offers academic degrees e.g. in Economics and Business Administration, Business Informatics, Business and Education, Social Economics, Sociology and Statistics.

 The faculty's abbreviation SoWi is derived from the German name of the faculty, Sozial- und Wirtschaftswissenschaftliche Fakultät.

 Faculty of Engineering and Natural Sciences (TN)

 The Faculty of Engineering and Natural Sciences was established in 1969 and initially offered degrees e.g. in Technical Mathematics, Computer Science and Technical Physics.
 Over time, degrees in Technical Chemistry, Mechatronics and Information Electronics were introduced.

 Several master's degrees to specialize in the area of computer science, mathematics and physics, such as pervasive computing, industrial mathematics or biophysics are available.
 Doctorate degrees are offered in the areas of natural science and technical science.

 The TN faculty consists of 51 distinctive institutes and the German name is Technisch-Naturwissenschaftliche Fakultät, hence the abbreviation TN or TNF.

+The faculty includes the Research Institute for Symbolic Computation (RISC Linz), which focuses on the area of symbolic computation, including automated theorem proving and computer algebra.
+It is located in Schloß Hagenberg in Hagenberg near Linz in Austria.
+RISC was founded in 1987 under Bruno Buchberger and moved to Hagenberg in 1989.
+The chairman of RISC as of April 2026 is Carsten Schneider.